Carlos Santana Player Props: Pirates vs. Padres

 Padres Pitching Rankings

-- The Padres have the fifth-ranked team ERA across all MLB pitching staffs (3.74).
+- The Padres' 3.80 team ERA ranks fifth among all MLB pitching staffs.

-- The Padres rank 12th in baseball in home runs given up (83 total, 1.1 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (86 total, 1.1 per game).

-- The right-hander last pitched on Thursday against the San Francisco Giants, when he went six innings, allowing four earned runs while giving up seven hits.
+- His most recent time out was on Thursday against the San Francisco Giants, when the left-hander went six scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.